digital-land/technical-documentation/docs/data-operations-manual/Explanation/Key-Concepts/Data-Quality/Data-quality-2-framework.md

 | 5     | usable data        |
 | 6     | trustworthy data   |

-Importantly, being non-authoritative is **not** a hard cap on the rest of the score — a non-authoritative provision can still independently reach _verifiable_ (level 3) if its data quality is otherwise clean.
-Authoritative status only ever determines which half of the scale a provision sits in (1-3 vs 4-6), not whether it can reach the top of its half.
+Authoritative status determines which half of the scale a provision sits in: 1-3 for non-authoritative provisions, 4-6 for authoritative ones.
+Importantly, this is **not** a hard cap on the rest of the score — a non-authoritative provision can still independently reach _verifiable_ (level 3) if its data quality is otherwise clean.
+Authoritative status only ever determines which half a provision sits in, not whether it can reach the top of its half.

 ### Determining authoritative status